ntlinh16/cloudal/examples/provision/README.md

 ## Options
-You might want to use `--help` to see all available options:
+You might want to use `--help` to see more supported options:

+For example: `python provision_g5k.py --help`

 ```
 usage: <program> [options] <arguments>

-engine: provision_g5k_k8s
+engine: provision_g5k

 optional arguments:
   -h, --help            show this help message and exit